configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 The `/configure` endpoint is designed for building interactive configurators.
 This means that:

 - The endpoint responds with a structure of `sections`, `variables` and `values`.
-This structure depends on the product we're configuring and a client application can use this structure to organize the the variables/values for the user.
+This structure depends on the product we're configuring, and a client application can use this structure to organize the variables/values for the user.
 - The names of the `sections`, `variables` and `values` are translations and you can request a translation in a different language (if provided in the package)
 - The value states in the response are simple and designed for a UI.
 There are two fields on each value that indicates the state:
   - `assigned` can be `byUser`, `byRule`, `byDefault`, `byPhase` or `undefined` and indicates why it is assigned.
 It if `undefined` it the value is not assigned.